top of page

 NDIS Support for Participants with Intellectual Disability: Building Real-World Independence

 Supporting a person with an intellectual disability is not about filling time.
 It is about building skills, confidence, and meaningful independence in everyday life.
 At Loving Life Support Services, we focus on practical, structured support that helps participants develop real-world capability at home, in the community, and in small, supported group environments.
-There is no one size fits all approach, and there should not be.
-What Is Intellectual Disability?
-Intellectual dis
+There is no one-size-fits-all approach here, and there should not be.
+What is intellectual disability?
+Intellectua

 Funding Type Spotlight: Assistance in Coordinating or Managing Life Stages, Transitions and Supports - Support for Big Changes and Everyday Independence